theohbrothers/PSModulePublisher/README.md

 ## Introduction

-This project works by providing a standard set of CI templates and scripts that other projects utilize for building, testing, and publishing powershell modules.
+This project provides CI templates and scripts that other projects can utilize for building, testing, and publishing powershell modules.

 ### Main project structure